 No. Component Description 1 power LEDs Lights when the unit is powered up and ready to operate.
-2 port LEDs The port LEDs provide status information about their corresponding KVM Ports.
-Green: The computer attached to the port is online.
+2 port LEDs The port LEDs provide status information about their corresponding KVM Ports. • Green: The computer attached to the port is online.
 Red: The computer attached to the port is selected (has KVM focus).
 Green + red (orange): The computer attached to the port is online and selected.
 The LEDs are steady under normal conditions.
-A LED will flash the left of the port is provided in the port in the port is provided in the port is port in the port in the port is port in the port in t at half second intervals, however, when its corresponding port is accessed under Auto Scan Mode or Skip Mode.
-3 LAN LEDs Primary and secondary 10/100/1000 Mbps LAN LEDs.
-Orange: 10 Mbps Orange + green: 100 Mbps Green: 1000 Mbps Flashes to indicate that the switch is being accessed over the Net.
+A LED will flash at half second intervals, however, when its corresponding port is accessed under Auto Scan Mode or Skip Mode.
+3 LAN LEDs Primary and secondary 10/100/1000 Mbps LAN LEDs. ◆ Orange: 10 Mbps ◆ Orange + green: 100 Mbps Green: 1000 Mbps Flashes to indicate that the switch is being accessed over the Net.
 4 laptop USB console port This USB Mini-B- port allows a laptop to be connected for local access and control.
-See Laptop USB Console Login, page 34 for further details.
+See Laptop USB Console Login, page 48 for further details.
 5 USB ports A USB keyboard and mouse can plug in here.
 This can either be in place of, or in addition to, plugging a keyboard and mouse into the ports on the rear panel.
 This port can also be used to connect USB storage peripherals (CD/DVD, HD, flash drives, etc.) on the KN Series switches.
 6 reset button Note: This button is recessed and must be pushed with a small object such as the end of a paper clip, or a ballpoint pen.
 Pressing and releasing this button when the unit is running performs a system reset.
 Pressing and holding this button in for more than three seconds when the unit is running resets its configuration to the factory default settings.
 Note: This does not clear User Account information.
-See Clear Login Information , page 305, for information on clearing user account information.
+See Clear Login Information , page 274, for information on clearing user account information.
 Pressing and holding this button while powering on the switch returns the unit to its factory default firmware level, rather than the firmware version that the switch has been upgraded to.
 This allows you to recover from a failed firmware upgrade and gives you the opportunity to try upgrading the firmware again.
 Note: This operation should only be performed in the event of a firmware upgrade failure that results in the device becoming inoperable.
 7 audio ports Speakers and microphone plug in here.
 8 port switching buttons Press PORT DOWN to switch from the current port to the previous port on the installation.
 Press PORT UP to switch from the current port to the next port on the installation.